 - If you've got an MDI inhaler use it with a spacer to make sure your medicine is getting where it needs to and to cut side effects.

 - Make sure it's in date because if your asthma is well managed, you may not need to use your reliever much and they do have expiry dates.

 - Make sure there's enough medicine in it especially when you're going away on holiday or your GP surgery is closed for Christmas.
 Some inhalers have indicators on the side to tell you how much medicine is left.
 But shaking the inhaler, or the canister inside, gives you an idea of how much is left.

 - Use it as an early warning system.
 If you find that you're using your reliever inhaler more than three times a week, this is a sign that your asthma is not well controlled.
 Ask your GP or asthma nurse to review your asthma because it may be that you also need a preventer inhaler to help prevent symptoms starting in the first place.

 - Know when to call 999.
 If your reliever inhaler isn't helping with your symptoms you're probably having an asthma attack.
 Your asthma action plan will remind you what you need to do to get your symptoms under control.
 But if nothing's helping and you're still not feeling any better you need to call 999 urgently.
 An asthma attack is an emergency.

 Possible side effects of reliever inhalers

 Relievers are a safe and effective medicine and have very few side effects.
-So many people have used asthma reliever inhalers for so many years, and they have literally saved lives.
+Many people have used asthma reliever inhalers for many years.
+They have literally saved lives.